trailofbits/testing-handbook/content/docs/languages/rust/60-model-checking.md

 [Prusti](https://github.com/viperproject/prusti-dev) is based on [Viper](https://www.pm.inf.ethz.ch/research/viper.html), a framework for building verification tools.
 It uses symbolic execution and the [Z3 theorem prover](https://github.com/Z3Prover/z3).

 {{< hint warning >}}
 It is an academic project that seems to be stale.
 However, it can be used to experiment with this type of testing.
-For production uses consider other tools like Kani or Verus.
+For production uses, consider other tools like Kani or Verus.
 {{< /hint >}}

 ### Installing Prusti